Depeche Mode: M: Production

 The film was directed by Fernando Frías de la Parra, known for I'm No Longer Here and I Don't Expect Anyone to Believe Me.
 The cinematography was led by Damián García, with editing by Yibrán Asuad, Melisa San Vincente, and Liora Spilk.
 Producers included Stacy Perskie Kaniss, Nina Soriano, and Saul Levitz.

 Release

 Depeche Mode: M premiered on 5 June 2025 at the Tribeca Film Festival as part of the Spotlight+ section.
 The screening was followed by a live conversation with band members Dave Gahan and Martin Gore and director Frías.

 The film was theatrically released on 28 October 2025.
+It was released on Netflix in the US in January 2026.

 Reception

 The film has been described by Rolling Stone as a "powerful tribute" to Depeche Mode's legacy and connection with their fanbase.
 Billboard highlighted its thematic focus on death and culture, calling it a "dynamic cinematic journey".